 - have a permanent resident visa, or

-- be a New Zealand citizen who is permanently settled in Australia
+- be a New Zealand citizen who permanently lives in Australia

-- enrolled at school in Australia and are on an international student exchange
+- enrolled at school in Australia and is on an international student exchange

-- already eligible for Distance Education Allowance and continues to do full time distance education while overseas for less than 12 months and their education institution approves
+- already getting Distance Education Allowance and is doing full time distance education while overseas for less than 12 months and their education institution approves

-- we assess your claim and let you know the outcome
+- after we assess your claim we tell you the outcome

 Managing your payment